aptible/dashboard.aptible.com/README.md

 ## Running / Development

 * `ember server`
-* Visit your app at http://localhost:4200.
+* Visit localhost:4200

 By default, the api.aptible.com and auth.aptible.com servers will be used as data sources.
-For use with diesel they should be given the `.env` values of:
+For use with Diesel they should be given the `.env` values of:

 ```
 CORS_DOMAIN="http://localhost:4200"